rafaelthca/aimaraJS/README.md

-## AimaraJS - Pure Javascript TreeView Component
+## aimaraJS - Pure Javascript TreeView Component

 This javascript component was created as a response to other TreeView components that did not satisfied my project requirements.